Eirevet is a veterinarian specialized in canine and feline internal medicine who owns a small animal veterinary hospital

 Corticosteroid medications such as prednisolone (prednisone) are widely used in both human and veterinary medicine to treat allergies, cancers, and autoimmune issues such as atopic skin disease, flea allergy, inflammatory bowel disease, and rheumatoid arthritis, to name but a few.
-Used appropriately, steroids can greatly improve your pet's quality of life while helping to treat serious illness.
+Used appropriately, steroids can greatly improve your pet's quality of life while helping to treat serious illnesses.

 Unfortunately, steroids are often not used appropriately, either due to incorrect or incomplete diagnoses or due to owners' lack of understanding of the potential side effects of medications such as prednisone.

 The following discussion aims to inform readers of these side effects and suggest possible methods to reduce steroid use in some specific conditions.

 Common Side Effects

-Corticosteroids are produced naturally in the adrenal glands and have a number of important functions in the healthy pet.
+Corticosteroids are produced naturally in the adrenal glands and have a number of important functions in a healthy pet.
 Cortisol, the predominant naturally occurring steroid, has

 These beneficial effects are dependent on the proper functioning of feedback mechanisms between the adrenal glands, pituitary gland, and hypothalamus.
-The low levels of endogenous steroid are constantly fine-tuned by communication between these organs.
+The low levels of endogenous steroids are constantly fine-tuned by communication between these organs.
 When communication breaks down, an animal may develop serious problems such as Cushing's Syndrome or Addison's Disease.

 When we administer corticosteroids in the form of prednisolone or prednisone, we override this sophisticated feedback mechanism and are likely to cause at least some mild symptoms of Cushing's Syndrome.
 These signs are discussed below.

 Steroids Cause Increased Thirst and Urination